-To insert a Memory StickTM, proceed as follows:
+To insert a Memory Stick[TM] using the Memory Stick[TM] slot, proceed as follows:

-- 1 Once you have stored your data from your digital device, insert the Memory StickTM with the arrow facing up and toward the Memory StickTM slot. - 2 Carefully slide the Memory Stick[TM] into the slot until it clicks in place.
+- 1 Once you have stored your data from your digital device, insert the Memory Stick[TM] with the arrow facing up and toward the Memory Stick[TM] slot. - 2 Carefully slide the Memory Stick[TM] into the slot until it clicks in place.
 The Memory Stick[TM] is automatically detected by your system and appears in your My Computer window as a local drive, under the appropriate letter (depending on the configuration of your computer).

-All Hold the Memory StickTM with the arrow pointing in the correct direction when you insert it into the slot.
+Hold the Memory StickTM with the arrow pointing in the correct direction when you insert it into the slot.
 To avoid damaging the computer or the Memory StickTM, do not force the Memory StickTM into the slot if it does not insert smoothly.